 Guilt is an energy zapper.
 If you genuinely have something to feel guilty for, perhaps you need to make amends with someone or deal with the issue yourself.

-If other people are trying to dump guilt onto you for their own benefit, do not allow them to use you for a dumping ground.
+If other people are trying to dump guilt onto you for their own benefit, do not allow them to use you as a dumping ground.

 Find ways to invigorate and energize yourself.
 There is a lot to choose from.
-Exercise, creativity, connecting with friends, find a job you love, help others – just to name a few.
+Exercise, creativity, connecting with friends, finding a job you love, helping others – just to name a few.

 Related post – Stop Using Guilt to Get What You Want

 Focus on finding ways forward

 Could you do some training, a university course, moonlight on your own business while you are still working, or start your own business?
 Once you start looking you may be surprised by your options.

 Even if you have to start small – start somewhere.